 A new sustainable bioeconomy in Scotland

-Our current focus is to complete our first commercial production plant – and Scotland’s first biorefinery – at Caledon Green in Grangemouth.
-Construction was slightly delayed due to the onset of the coronavirus pandemic last year, but it’s now back on track and we expect the plant to be open by the middle of 2021.
+Our recent focus has been on completing our first commercial production plant – and Scotland’s first biorefinery – at Caledon Green in Grangemouth.
+Construction is now complete, after having been slightly delayed due to the onset of the coronavirus pandemic.

-This showpiece plant will be the springboard for our ambitious growth strategy.
+We see this showpiece plant as the springboard for our ambitious growth strategy.
 We envision a new, innovative bioeconomy for Scotland, and the development of large biorefineries around the world that reduce waste while creating business opportunities.
 This is how Celtic Renewables is helping Scotland – and the world – move towards a low-carbon, sustainable economy.

 Watch the animation to see how Celtic Renewables turns residues from whisky production into useful biochemicals: